Monzi Personal Loans

 Before You Borrow

-Debt consolidation loans and other credit products may be expensive and may not resolve underlying financial pressure.
+Debt consolidation loans and other credit products may be expensive and may not resolve underlying financial issues.
 Repayment obligations can affect household budgets, especially where existing debts are already difficult to manage.

 Review Debt Loan Pathways

-Applications submitted through the service may be referred to lending partners for assessment.
-Loan outcomes, checks, rates, fees, repayment terms and contract conditions may vary.
+Applications submitted through Monzi may be referred to lending partners for assessment.
+Loan outcomes, checks, rates, fees, repayment terms and contract conditions may differ depending on the lender’s review, application details and final credit contract.